hollali/e-commerce/Readme.md

 2. Enable Authentication with Google and Email providers
 3. Create a Firestore database
 4. Add your domain to authorized domains in Authentication settings

+### Sanity Setup

+1. Create a Sanity project at [Sanity Management](https://www.sanity.io/manage)
+2. Configure your content schemas for products, categories, and other content
+3. Set up API tokens for read/write access
+4. Deploy your Sanity Studio for content management

 ### Stripe Setup